apache/paimon/docs/content/docs/features/table-types.md

 Field `price` will be aggregated by the `max` function, and field `sales` will be aggregated by the `sum` function.
 Given two input records `<1, 23.0, 15>` and `<1, 30.2, 20>`, the final result will be `<1, 30.2, 35>`.

-Current supported aggregate functions are data types are:
+Current supported aggregate functions and data types are:

 * `sum`: supports DECIMAL, TINYINT, SMALLINT, INTEGER, BIGINT, FLOAT and DOUBLE.
 * `min`/`max`: support DECIMAL, TINYINT, SMALLINT, INTEGER, BIGINT, FLOAT, DOUBLE, DATE, TIME, TIMESTAMP and TIMESTAMP_LTZ.